Djintoba/Djintoba/README.md

-## I'm NONOGA Djintoba.
+## I'm Nonoga Djintoba.
 I'm a student of applied mathematics and computer science on RUDN University

 ### I live in Moscow.